BoronSpoon/maxwell_opencv/README.md

 ## snapshots
 Snapshot of the simulator in action.
-The two lines in the middle are dipoles made of metal.
+The two lines in the middle indicates dipoles made of metal.
 ![snapshot.png](snapshot.png?raw=true)

 ## uses bitmap files to set the three parameters (conductivity, relative permittivity, relative permiability)